Buyer’s Remorse: What It Is and How to Stop It

 1. Buying too fast

-2. Buying for a feeling
+2. Buying for relief

-3. Social pressure
+3. Social pressure and comparison

 4. Sales urgency